The canonical ring of a stacky curve: Canonical rings for small signatures

 The reason is that these relations are ``greedy'': they express any such sum $\nu_i + \nu_j$ by a sum containing the largest generator possible.
 It follows from Proposition~\ref{P:Grobner_genus0} that the initial ideal for $I$, as well as the generic initial ideal since there is a unique generator in each degree, is

 Therefore $X$ sits in $\P(2,3,\dots,e)$, we have

 and $P(I;t)=\displaystyle{\binom{e-3}{2}}t^2$. \end{example}

 \begin{example}[Generalized Hecke groups] Finally, we consider the signature $(0;e,e;1)$ with $e \geq 3$.
-See O'Dorney \cite{dorney:canonical}*{Theorem 6} for a particular presentation of this ring; we may also induct from the admissible pair $((0;3,3;1),J)$ with $J \subseteq \{1,2\}$.
+See O'Dorney \cite[Theorem 6]{dorney:canonical} for a particular presentation of this ring; we may also induct from the admissible pair $((0;3,3;1),J)$ with $J \subseteq \{1,2\}$.
 We give the generic presentation through a direct method.
-By Remark~\ref{lem:canlinfunc}, we may assume that the stacky points are $0,\infty$ and the log point is $0$.
-Then (taking $K_X=-2\infty$ as usual), we have $K_{\XX} + \Delta= 0(-1/e) + \infty (e-1)/e$, and
+By Remark~\ref{lem:canlinfunc}, we may assume in this calculation that the stacky points are $0,\infty$ and the log point is \emph{also} at $\infty$---this does not violate our definitions, since we are in this example computing the homogeneous coordinate ring of a divisor and then claiming that it computes the log canonical ring as a graded ring up to isomorphism.